HouzuoGuo/laitos/doc/[Daemon]-system-maintenance.md

 - A text file located under system temporary files directory (`/tmp/laitos-latest-maintenance-report.txt` for Linux and `%USERPROFILE%/AppData/Local/Temp/laitos-latest-maintenance-report.txt` for Windows).
   Old report file will be overwritten.
 - An Email addressed to the recipients defined in configuration.
-- `laitos` program standard output (only if there are no Email recipeints).
+- `laitos` program standard output (only if there are no Email recipients).

 ## Tips
 System maintenance does not have to run too often.
 Let it run daily is usually good enough.